wanderlust-create/open-civic-data-blockchain-builder/README.md

 ## Features

+* Optional upload of source PDFs alongside bill processing (toggle enabled)
 * Saves each bill and vote event into timestamped `.json` files
 * Organizes output by session, chamber, and bill identifier
 * Logs every processing step to `data_processed/` and error cases to `data_not_processed/`
 * Auto-creates placeholder files when votes reference missing bills
-* Prompts user for missing legislative\_session (optional toggle), enabling real-time error correction without restarting the script
+* Prompts user for missing `legislative_session` (optional toggle), enabling real-time error correction without restarting the script
 * Tracks new sessions entered via prompt in `new_sessions_added.txt`
 * Modular file structure using `handlers/`, `utils/`, and per-state `blockchain/{state}` folders